tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-mitigation.md

 date: "2024-02-05"
 title: "Data Breach Mitigation: Five Strategies to Take Right Now"
 image: "images/blog/data-breach-mitigation.png"
-description: "Discover how to mitigate data breach.
+description: "Discover how to mitigate a data breach.
 Learn five strategies that will help you mitigate the risk of a data breach."
 author: "Breachsense"
 h1: "Data Breach Mitigation: A Guide for Security Teams"
 intro1: "Do you have a plan for when your organization suffers a data breach?
 Looking for advice on what needs to be in your incident response plan?"